 Thanks to the remarkable recognition it has earned from both novel industry collaborations and honors from professional societies, the Cornell Systems Program is undergoing a period of significant growth.
-As a result, the Systems Engineering program is seeking applicants for a new faculty position.

 Current Job Openings

 The Systems Engineering program is seeking applicants for a new open-rank, long-term and renewable full-time, on-campus, non-tenure-track faculty position to expand our efforts in areas that include, but are not limited to:

 - Systems analytics and quantitative methods (e.g., mathematical modeling, computational simulation, risk analysis and management, statistics and probability, data science, etc.)